It’s time to get serious about improving your programming skills. Let’s do it!

 Programming languages, tools, and methodologies come and go.
 That’s why it pays to get as much experience as you can with as many languages and frameworks as possible.
 Focus on the programming fundamentals, because the basics never change; pay more attention to architecture than to programming.
 If you feel certain that there’s only one right way to do something, it’s probably time for a reality check.
 Dogma can hamper your ability to learn new things, and make you slow to adapt to change.

 I could keep going, but a key tenet of self-improvement is knowing when to stop.

-Take the next steps in your coding journey and learn about DevOps and observability:
+You can also take the next steps in your coding journey and learn about DevOps and observability: